 Posts Tagged: Haagen-Dazs Honey Bee Haven

-This is Miss Bee Haven, a mosaic-ceramic sculpture that anchors Haagen-Dazs Honey Bee Haven.
-It is the work of self-described "rock artist" Donna Billick of Davis.
+This is Miss Bee Haven, art work by Donna Billick.
 (Photo by Kathy Keatley Garvey)

-A Valley carpenter bee receives a brush of pollen.
+Valley carpenter bee foraging on a passion flower.
 (Photo by Kathy Keatley Garvey)

-Check out the yellow pollen on this Valley carpenter bee's thorax.
+Note the golden pollen on the Valley carpenter bee.
 (Photo by Kathy Keatley Garvey)